Brisbane Stadium: Post-Olympic use

 Following the Olympics, the new stadium will inherit the Gabba's current tenants, including the Brisbane Lions of the Australian Football League, the Queensland Bulls in domestic cricket, and the Brisbane Heat of the Big Bash League and Women's Big Bash League.

 On 26 March 2025, Cricket Australia announced that the first test of the 2033–34 Ashes series would be held at the new stadium, as one of its first major sporting events following the Olympics and Paralympics.
 As part of this agreement, the Gabba will host Australia test matches annually from 2027–28 to 2031–32 as part of the lead-up to the Olympics.

 Transport

 Transport around the proposed area of the stadium includes the nearby QUT Kelvin Grove busway station, situated on the Northern Busway, connecting the site directly to CBD, as well as access to the newly opened Brisbane Metro.

 Nearby railway stations to the site include Exhibition adjacent to Brisbane Showgrounds, as well as Fortitude Valley, Roma Street and Bowen Hills.
 These stations provide access to all six of Queensland Rail's railway lines.

+There are also plans for a new railway station closer to the stadium, which would be built on the Exhibition Loop and on Cross River Rail, immediately north of the tunnel portal.

 The Inner City Bypass, completed in 2002, allows easy access to South East Queensland's motorway network, connecting drivers beyond the Sunshine Coast on the Bruce Highway and south towards the Gold Coast on the Pacific Motorway.